p3tecracknell/tellprox/README.md

 Download the source:

-  Windows users, click on 'Download Zip' and extract.
+--Windows users, click on 'Download Zip' and extract.

-  Linux users should install git and setuptools:
+--Linux users should install git and setuptools:

-  sudo apt-get install python-setuptools git
+--$sudo apt-get install python-setuptools git

-  git clone git://github.com/p3tecracknell/tellprox.git
+--$git clone git://github.com/p3tecracknell/tellprox.git

 Then open a command prompt in the source and type:

-python setup.py install
+$python setup.py install

 Finally, run with:

-python -m tellprox
+$python -m tellprox